 Also not included in the act are the debt collections departments of companies.
 For instance, if a car company finances a car, and they contact the owner about falling behind in payments, they are not subject to FDCS.
-FDCS only applies to companies that exist solely to collect debt.
+FDCS only applies to companies that exist solely to collect the debt.

 The main parts of the Fair Debt Collection Statutes include:

 - not informing other people, such as friends or relatives, of the debt in an effort to embarrass the consumer;

 - making various sorts of threats, such as empty threats of repossession;

 - harassing the consumer by, for instance, making unreasonable phone calls or suing in courts far removed from places of residence;

 - using obscenity, slurs or demeaning language;

 - making various sorts of false claims, such as that the person contacting you is an attorney or that a letter is coming from a court;